istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 service/reviews labeled
 {{< /text >}}

-For any requests from any pods in ambient to the `reviews` service, the requests must go through the `reviews-svc-waypoint` for L7 processing and policy enforcement.
+Any requests from pods in the ambient mesh to the `reviews` service will now be routed through the `reviews-svc-waypoint` waypoint.

 ### Configure a specific pod with its own waypoint